Rethinking Content Strategy: The Building Block Method

 Flexible Content is Reusable Content

 What if, instead, we created content in flexible, reusable chunks that we could essentially use as independent building blocks?
-Building blocks that could be assembled, personalized, and localized in an infinite number of ways based on the unique needs of each individual audience.
+Building blocks that could be used as stand-alone objects or assembled, personalized, and localized in an infinite number of ways based on the unique needs of each individual audience.

 What if we could tailor those building blocks based on language, topic, audience, etc., into any number of outputs without duplicating efforts?
 If we started from independent, reusable building blocks from a centralized content library, we could easily reuse existing content and augment where needed instead of starting from scratch with each new deliverable.